chgeuer/TyporaUploaderAzure/README.md

 - `image-20210519212457278` is the typora-chosen file name for a bitmap image paste
 - `A4PXCWXMWQS25AD1WE2FBXF2HC` is the base32-encoded MD5 hash of the file.
 I used base32 instead base64 so I could include the full hash in the URL.

+## Feedback and warning

+The .NET/C# code certainly isn't something to be ashamed for.
+The Rust code on the other hand certainly is shitty as hell; I'm barely understanding how to properly fight with the borrow checker, and I certainly don't do idiomatic things, but beginner mistakes in the Rust code.
+If you are willing to provide feedback, use my github handle `chgeuer` to hit me on [Twitter](https://twitter.com/chgeuer/), or via mail on `microsoft.com`, or open an issue or a PR 😍.